 New students are given more than a semester to acclimate to the university as long as they are earning credit toward their degrees.
 Students completing their first semester at SUNY Oneonta will be placed on probation and expected to utilize our academic success program if they receive a GPA of .01 to 1.99.
 Students may be dismissed for failure to maintain academic progress even if they achieve the above cumulative grade point averages or a cumulative average of 2.00 if review of their performance indicates it is insufficient for retention.
 Students need not be on probation before being dismissed.

 This policy applies to all undergraduate and graduate students, and all courses independent of modality (classroom-based, blended, online) or schedule type (lecture, lab, independent study, etc.).

-The Committee on Student Progress and Status reviews the records of undergraduate students who are making unsatisfactory progress at the end of each academic period.
-The Committee may decide to dismiss, place on probation, continue on probation, or declare a student ineligible to register until certain conditions are met.
+The Committee on Student Progress and Status reviews the records of undergraduate students who are making unsatisfactory progress at the end of each academic semester.
+The Committee may recommend to dismiss, place on probation, continue on probation, or declare a student ineligible to register until certain conditions are met.
 The Committee also considers applications for readmission or reinstatement, waivers of degree or residency requirements, and appeals from earlier decisions.